Islamic marital practices: Indian subcontinent

 On the eve of the wedding day, a bridal service known as the Mehndi ritual or henna ceremony is held at the bride's home.
 This ritual is sometimes done two days before the actual wedding day.
-During this bridal preparation ritual, turmeric paste is placed on the bride's skin for the purpose of improving and brightening her complexion, after which mehndi is applied on the bride's hands and feet by the mehndiwali, a female relative.
+During this bridal preparation ritual, turmeric paste is placed on the bride's skin for the purpose of improving and brightening her complexion (something disapproved of by scholars because it is similar to the non-Muslim Hindu Graha Shanti / Pithi), after which mehndi is applied on the bride's hands and feet by the mehndiwali, a female relative.